Jaroslav Foglar: Writer and editor career, prohibited writer and the end of life

 and he wrote articles for other journals including the Skaut, Sluníčko, ABC, and the Tramp.

 After the Communist coup in 1948 Foglar was kicked out of the publishing house, his magazines were liquidated and his books prohibited, as was the Scout movement and independent youth clubs.
 For many years he worked as a tutor in boarding schools and youth homes.
 During the fall of censorship at the end of the 1960s, he published some new books and re-editions of the older ones.
-After Soviet occupation of Czechoslovakia his books were once again banned until 1989.
+After the Soviet occupation of Czechoslovakia his books were once again banned until 1989.

-Foglar lived with his mother caring for her until her death in high age and never married.
+Foglar lived with his mother, caring for her until her death at an old age, and never married.

 Scout versus Youth Club movement

 Although Foglar worked as a Boy Scout leader, his relation to the Scout movement was not straightforward.
-He basically pictured the Boy Scouts only in few of his novels (especially Pod junackou vlajkou a Devadesatka pokracuje), preferring to write mostly about his own invention, the boy clubs.
+He portrayed the Boy Scouts only in a few of his novels (especially Pod junáckou vlajkou and Devadesátka pokračuje), preferring to write mostly about his own invention, the boy clubs.

-Foglar's idea of independent boy clubs is basically derived from German Wandervogel movement.
-As editor of Mladý Hlasatel, Foglar systematically build clubbist ideology (based on friendship, good deeds, personal sacrifice, love of the nature, etc.) on some and traditions and own terminology.
+Foglar's idea of independent boy clubs is basically derived from the German Wandervogel movement.
+As editor of Mladý Hlasatel, Foglar systematically built clubbist ideology (based on friendship, good deeds, personal sacrifice, love of the nature, etc.) on some and traditions and own terminology.
 Clubs were small groups between 4 and 8 youths.
-Some of them were informally led by young men few years older than other youths, like Rikitan in novel Hoši od Bobří řeky or by best of the youths - like 'exemplary youth' Mirek Dušín of Rychlé šípy Club.
+Some of them were informally led by young men few years older than the other youths, like Rikitan in the novel Hoši od Bobří řeky or by the best of the youths - like the 'exemplary youth' Mirek Dušín of the Rychlé šípy Club.

 With Foglar's novels and magazine articles as examples, many Czech youths established such clubs.
 In the golden age of club movement, there were thousands of such independent clubs, which presented a type of Wandervogel-like alternative to the organized Scout movement.

-On the other hand, when Scouts were persecuted and forbidden during the German occupation between 1938 and 1945 and during Communism between 1948 and 1989 (with short exception of renewal of Scout during 1968 and 1969), boy clubs posed excellent informal alternative of youth life based on ideas similar to those of Scouts.
+On the other hand, when Scouts were persecuted and forbidden during the German occupation between 1938 and 1945 and during Communism between 1948 and 1989 (with the short exception of renewal of Scout during 1968 and 1969), boy clubs posed an excellent informal alternative of youth life based on ideas similar to those of the Scouts.

 Ideal friendship and Ideal of male education

-One of the key motives of Foglar's novels is the tension between the loneliness and close friendship between young male heroes.
-These are especially distinctive in novels 'Přístav volá', 'Když duben přichází', 'Chata v Jezerní kotlině', 'Modrá rokle' and 'Tajemná Řásnovka'.
+One of the key themes of Foglar's novels is the tension between the loneliness and close friendship between young male heroes.
+These are especially distinctive in the novels 'Přístav volá', 'Když duben přichází', 'Chata v Jezerní kotlině', 'Modrá rokle' and 'Tajemná Řásnovka'.
 These novels are also non-scout ones, picturing independent life of youths.
-On the other hand, in second large group of his novels, a 'group hero' novels, the plot is based on stories of some organized group of youths, with less individual psychology and more action and adventures.
+On the other hand, in a second large group of his novels, a 'group hero' novels, the plot is based on stories of some organized group of youths, with less individual psychology and more action and adventures.
 The heroes are boy scouts or independent clubbists.